-For some companies, onboarding is a quick tour of the office, the fire escapes and where they can park their car, but it’s worth so much more than that.
+For some companies, onboarding is a quick Zoom call with IT, a showing around Slack, and an awkward introduction team meeting, but it’s worth so much more than that.
 Great employee onboarding can improve employee retention by 82% – eighty two percent – and yet, most organisations only delegate 1 week to onboarding a new hire.
 That seems like a lot to squeeze into just 5 days.

 Onboarding is just the first stage in your employee retention strategy and it should start as you mean for it to go on.
 The longer someone works for your company, the more valuable they become to your business (if they’re a good hire, of course) and so, should be treated as such.
 When you prioritise onboarding and carry that level of attention across your entire team, your business – and the individuals within it – will thrive.